-As Paws & Think’s New Venue Waitlist Coordinator, Alison Frolik is responsible for handling all incoming requests for special events and requests to set up ongoing visits with new venue partners.
+As Paws & Think’s Vaccination Records Coordinator, Alison Frolik, is responsible for communicating with therapy teams to collect, update, and maintain vet records for each team.
 She mentions that as a library paraprofessional, she loves keeping things organized and is well-suited for her duties in this role.
 Alison has had various library positions over the years and currently works in a reference role at the Fishers Library.

 Working in libraries, Alison says she has always envied the handlers who visited with their dogs to help children practice reading.
 Looking into this program led her to Paws & Think, and she explains that after learning more, she was also impressed with the Youth-Canine program: “I absolutely love the idea of loving on shelter dogs while at the same time helping youth grow their self-confidence and empathy for others.”
 She quickly began volunteering with the Youth-Canine program and continues to help out with evening care and as a Mentor/Coach.

 She has a BA from Taylor University and an M.Div. from Trinity International University and has received certificates from the dog*biz Dog Walking Academy and Pet Tech CPR & First Aid, as well as completing other pet sitting and dog training certificates.
 She is also a Certified Professional Pet Sitter with Pet Sitters International.